I stumbled upon this piece on xonecole.com and I just had to share it with the flourishing family.

 “You are goals.”
 A statement I’ve heard plenty of times from close friends, associates, to absolute strangers.
 Though I know it is being said from a very positive place, I absolutely can’t stand it.
 Not just when people say it to me, but when it’s posted under couples pics, to celebrity couples and so on.
 Why does such a phrase bother me?
 Because truthfully, no one ever really knows what is going on behind closed doors.

-If it is a husband you need to make a list of all the thing you want in a husband and #goals that, not someone else’s husband that you know nothing about.
+If it is a husband you need to make a list of all the things you want in a husband and #goals that, not someone else’s husband that you know nothing about.

 Is it the way he proposed to her?
 Who doesn’t want a bomb proposal?
 I thought I wanted mine to be this big production but ultimately the way he proposed with just the two of us on a night walk on the beach of Catalina Island was absolutely perfect and I wouldn’t have had it any other way.